City of Fresno Department of Public Utilities

-While many businesses closed due to COVID-19, DPU continued to work around the clock to provide necessary services, from picking up trash to deliver clean drinking water.
+While many businesses closed due to COVID-19, DPU continued to work around the clock to provide necessary services, from picking up trash delivering clean drinking water.
 To highlight the efforts of DPU’s essential workers, we developed a video that illustrates (literally) the little things that residents can do to show their appreciation for DPU.
 With illustrations from our graphic designers, our in-house animator brought the sketches to life in this colorful, educational piece.

 One of our first assignments for DPU was to inform customers of their watering schedule.
-With the City’s commitment to water conservation and the California drought, ensuring customers weren’t overwatering was crucial for both the community and residents.
+With the city’s commitment to water conservation and the California drought, ensuring customers weren’t overwatering was crucial for both the community and residents.

 Event & App Launch

 JP coordinated a media launch to introduce the EyeOnWater app, a tool residents can use to monitor, calculate and ultimately conserve water in their homes.
 The media launch encouraged Fresno residents to download the app to instantly monitor water usage and even discover potential leaks in their home.

 Reduce, Reuse, Recycle-Con

 JP was honored to help develop and coordinate an inaugural recycling event for Fresno residents.
 With bright, comic-book inspired graphics everyone can enjoy we brainstormed a variety of names and looks, and decided on the eye-catching superhero theme of Recycle-Con.
 We wanted residents to feel empowered to recycle and promote the family-friendly event.